jbrzusto/shiftwrap/README.md

 ## Convenience tool *sw*

-sw is a shell script that simplifies calling some shiftwrap APIs from the command line.
+sw is a shell script that simplifies calling some commonly-used shiftwrap APIs from the command line.
 Here is its documentation:

 **Usage:**